arqtrad/archlit/article.md

 historiography in the mid-nineteenth century [@guimaraes:2002amadorismo3] resonate with contemporary Portuguese nationalist writers [@dalge:1999relacoes3].
-They also have shed light on turn-of-the-century debates on the causal relationships among race, language, and cultural identity [@pereira:1992racas14;
+They also have shed light on *fin de siècle* debates on the causal relationships among race, language, and cultural identity [@pereira:1992racas14;
 @rodriguez:2017moral].
 Going beyond the expected affirmation of national identity in each country, these debates evidence the workings of a